TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 "Target dying penalty"
 "Target sleeping penalty"
 "Target holdup penalty"
-"Dont apply MB medical to sleeping/fainted target" - lets you ballance sleeping penalty seperately from dying while keeping mb medical bonus.
+"Dont apply MB medical to sleeping/fainted target" - lets you balance sleeping penalty separately from dying while keeping mb medical bonus.

 Fulton profile: Heaven,
 The extraction game mechanic in MGSV could do with an entire article, but the gist of the reasoning behind the settings I chose for the "Heaven" profile mostly revolve around soldier extraction.
 To promote the manual extraction actions (heli extraction, mission hotzone auto-fulton) which have a cost of player time, for a reward of a guaranteed success (providing you don't let the enemy kill them at the last second lol).
 Vs the quicker but possibly more dangerous fulton actions.
 Injured enemies already promote manual extraction from their success penalty.
 Sleeping or fainting enemies have no penalty in the default game, since they also make no noise above the fulton this pushes the player to use this option far too much.
 Heaven adds a success penalty to this state to push player to other options.